trofo-systems/story-engine/README.md

   Models
     ✓ should not have undeclared intents
-    ✓ Model should not have duplicate utterance samples
+    ✓ model should not have duplicate utterance samples
 ```

 The idea is that the test names should be meaningful enough to highlight what's wrong.
 If not, let's make them better together.